TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 LabVIEW checks the buffer for a "ready to receive" byte from Arduino.
 When received, LabVIEW sends a string containing a confirmation byte, motor positions, and on/off for each relay.

 The string sent from LabVIEW breaks down as follows:
-- a confirmation "!" character
+- a confirmation "!" character.
 - 5 digit integers for each motor #1-10, with left padding of any needed 0's.
 - a single 0 or 1 for all circulation fans.
 - a 0 or 1 for each relay.